Seeing A GP For Your Metal Illness

 It is important to do your own research before seeing a GP.
 With only a 10 minute session you need to know what direction you want the appointment to head in.
 If you go in explaining how you are feeling, you may spend more time trying to figure out what is going on.
-Where as you could go in and clarify how you've been feeling and check if they agree on what you believe is going on.
-They will ask the important questions which could better pin point the exact problem.
+Whereas you could go in and clarify how you've been feeling and check if they agree on what you believe is going on.
+They will ask the important questions which could better pinpoint the exact problem.
 With that out the way quicker, you can spend more time establishing the help you need.

 I researched a lot about depression before going back to the GP this time around.
 I went in explaining how I was feeling and said I had been reading a lot about depression.
 That depression seemed to relate more to what I was going through.
-The GP then asked questions focused around depression and we basically agreed on me suffering with depression.
+The GP then asked questions focused on depression and we basically agreed on me suffering from depression.
 From there we discussed the help I could receive.